souheibkhelil/VTOL-SYSTEM/README.md

 ### System Matrices

-The A matrix captures the natural coupling between yaw and roll angle via the `lu₀/J_ψ` term — a direct consequence of the ε ≠ 0 strong input coupling:
+The A matrix captures the natural coupling between yaw and roll angle via the `lu₀/J_ψ` term, a direct consequence of the ε ≠ 0 strong input coupling:

 ```
 A (6×6):                              B (6×2):